 Morocco - UK Power Project:

-At a time when the energy transition is a global priority, the development of submarine cables to transport energy, produced in areas with high renewable energy potential, around the world represents a vital solution to meet the increasing demand for reliable and affordable energy, reduce our carbon footprint and achieve the climate goals set by the 2015 Paris Agreement.
+At a time when the energy transition is a global priority, the development of submarine cables to transport carbon-free energy, produced in areas with high renewable energy potential, around the world represents a vital solution to meet the increasing demand for reliable and affordable energy, reduce our carbon footprint and achieve the climate objectives set by the 2015 Paris Agreement.

 Where will the offshore cables go?